itsoutchy-projects/itsoutchyCord/README.md

 ## Benefits
 - Having all 3 types of clients (stable, ptb, canary) packed into one
 - Custom Javascript and CSS injection (incomplete)
+- Loads so much faster than the official client due to there being no update utility

 ## How to change settings?
 Find the settings.txt file, then edit the property (do not put a space before or after the equals sign)